thomaspeklak/node-wiki/README.md

 - __audio__ link to create an audio element
 - __video__ link to create a video element
 - __slideshare__ link to embed a slideshare presentation

+###Versions

+Node Wiki uses [mongoose-version](https://github.com/saintedlama/mongoose-version) to create a new version on every save of a document.
+To restore a version go to _show versions_ in the side bar, select a version and restore it.

 ##What to expect next?